slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"It is impossible for a man to learn what he thinks he already knows."  -- Epictetus*
 > *"Children begin by loving their parents.
 After a time they judge them.
 Rarely, if ever, do they forgive them."  -- Oscar Wilde*
+> *"Good teaching is 1/4 preparation and 3/4 theatre."  -- Gail Godwin*
+> *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."  -- Gian Carlo Rota*

+- Teach principles, not formulas.
+Understand, don't memorize.
-- what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.
+- What do I do that is most annoying to you?
+Say thank you and don’t discuss it.
+Don’t act on it.
+JRtruust put it in your mind.
 -->

 > *"To know the road ahead, ask those coming back."